Chanoian/cloud-native-bootcamp-iks-full/lab-cloudant-01.md

 The challenge is to create a todo app that can create, update and delete tasks.
 The persistence is based on cloudant.

 - Firstly we need an existing instance of Cloudant
-- Once we have an instance, navigate to Cloudant's dashboard and create a database called "tasks"
+- Once we have an instance, navigate to Cloudant's dashboard and create a database called "yourinitials-tasks"
 - Navigate to tasks database and create our first task document manually with content:

 ```